Skip to main content

 Our Mission

-We are equipped with a chair lift to accommodate those who need accessibility assistance getting on and off the train.
+We are equipped with a chair lift to accommodate those who need assistance getting on and off the train.
 Please call for information regarding additional accommodations.
 If more than 4 people in your party need lift accommodations, please contact visitor services at least 24 hours before your visit so that we can ensure appropriate staffing and space are available.

 The Northwest Railway Museum gratefully acknowledges financial support received from: